dsp2003/clef/README.md

 + [N] 2 new cooking recipes:
  - Brain Stew.
 Cooked from Wheat, Pearlpea, Corn and Inferior Brain
  - Brain Pie.
 Cooked from Mashed Potato, Inferior Brain and Superior Brain

++ [N] Monster's Brain in a Jar decorative item can be crafted from 1 Inferior Brain, 1 Glass Block and 1 Iron Bar at Crafting Table (recipe learned upon picking up Inferior Brain)

 + [R] Re-added developer clothing sets (can be crafted via Yarn Spinner):
  - Ban's set